Eryn Allen Kane

 Eryn Allen Kane is an American rhythm and blues musician from Detroit, Michigan who has become a frequent collaborator in the Chicago Music scene.
 Kane released her first EP, Aviary: Act 1, in 2015.
 In 2016, Kane released her second EP titled Aviary: Act II.
-Kane was also featured on Chance the Rapper's mixtape Coloring Book as well as Spike Lee's film Chi-Raq.
-Kane released her third EP in 2019 titled a tree planted by water.
+Kane was also featured on Chance the Rapper's album Coloring Book as well as the soundtrack of Spike Lee's film Chi-Raq.
+Kane released her third EP in 2019 titled A Tree Planted by Water.

+Kane won the Grammy Award for Best Rap Performance in 2024 for her collaboration with Killer Mike, André 3000, and Future, titled "Scientists & Engineers".